 Almaden Minerals Ltd. (the "Company" or "Almaden") was formed by amalgamation under the laws of the Province of British Columbia, Canada on February 1, 2002.
-The Company is an exploration stage public company that is engaged directly in the exploration and development of exploration and evaluation properties in Canada and Mexico.
-The address of the Company's registered office is Suite 1710 -1177 West Hastings Street, Vancouver, BC, Canada V6E 2L3.
+The Company is an exploration stage public company that is engaged directly in the exploration and development of exploration and evaluation property in Mexico.
+The address of the Company's registered office is Suite 1710-1177 West Hastings Street, Vancouver, BC, Canada V6E 2L3.